Learning and Playing on the Farm

 At Casey Farm, education is fun and there are so many opportunities for it.
 Our farm teachers make use of the entire property from bay shore to woodlands to agricultural fields.
 Growing things are a big part of understanding science and ecology, art and design, and health and wellbeing.
 Many people know Casey Farm is a place for special days of celebration and events, but it also offers hiking trails every day of the year from dawn to dusk.

 The education programs at Historic New England’s Casey Farm are deeply embedded in natural history and agriculture within a historical setting.
-Since inception, education programs have grown to serve over 20,000 children per year.
+Since inception, the education programs have grown to serve over 20,000 children per year.

-–Adam Lowe, Education Coordinator
+–Josephine DeFusco, Education Coordinator

 The Program Room